junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Rowena turns to him, with purple magic lights still bright in her pupils.
 Power of magic flies around her like a visible electric field.
 "Is that why you're taking so long, Fergus?
 Fraternizing with the Winchesters?
 Are you trying to turn against me, again?"

 Lucifer starts laughing and pulling himself up from the ground, forcing Rowena to shift her attention back to him.
 The Devil's legs are still shaky, but his eyes glint with humorless laugh.
 "I see you brought quite some familiar faces.
 What's this, a friend reunion again?
 So soon?
-And all for me?"
+And all for me?
+I'm flattered."

-He raises a palm suddenly and tears the door frame off.
+He raises a palm suddenly and blows the door frame off.
 "You know I can feel you from a hundred yard away, Castiel.
 You think you guys can surprise me?
 Why don't you come out and play?"
-His pupils turn devilish red, staring at the door's direction as if they can literally breath out fire.
+His pupils turn devilish red, staring at the door's direction as if they can literally burn with flames.

-Dean and Sam rush to the poor civilians that are caught in the middle of a war zone -- the drummer and those other ones from the Ladyheart band -- right now hiding behind the sofa and in the wall corner, not having the faintest clue what's happening.
+Dean and Sam rush in, but heading to the poor civilians that are caught in the middle of a war zone -- the drummer and those other ones from the Ladyheart band -- right now hiding behind the sofa and in the wall corner, not having the faintest clue what's happening.
 They manage to get them out while the Devil's attention isn't on them.

 Castiel steps toward Lucifer with his angel blade in hand.
 "We're not here to kill you," he tells the Devil, in a low and sincere voice.

 "That's a pity," Lucifer laughs, "'Cause I am."

 He waves a hand.
-Rowena is the first to get thrown out and crash onto the opposite wall.
+Rowena is the first to get thrown out and crash through the opposite wall, landing right on the stage under the spotlight.

+The crowd bursts into cheers and shouting.
+The sound of yelling and whistle is so loud that Dean and Sam feel their ears are going to bleed just by the volume of it.

+Lucifer steps over the broken wall right after Rowena.
+The screaming is overwhelming, so high-pitched and loud that they finally realize why this has to be held in the middle of a desert.

+Lucifer doesn't even give the fans much attention, just walks toward where Rowena lands.
+The witch stumbles to her feet, glancing at the cheering fans and the spotlight that makes every inch of Vince Vincente's broken skin and showing skeletons more devilish.

+Rowena casts a fleeting glance at the cheering fans, "You guys would cheer for *that*?!
+He's not even a human!
+Surely everyone with a clear mind could see that!"
+She takes rapid steps backward, but her high heels are not helping.

+Lucifer grins wider, "You know what I find out is the best thing about this vessel?
+They cheer for *everything*!
+You can't possibly do anything wrong.
+It doesn't even matter what you do or look like.
+They make you the ultimate King of the universe."

+He turns his attention briefly to the stage, waving a hand to the crowd.
+The screaming and cheering gets even louder than before.
+He shifts his hand to a side, then another.
+Wherever he turns his attention to, the crowd in that direction gets frantic.

+Lucifer turns back to Rowena, who is now near the edge of the stage.
+He smiles gleefully, "They'll even cheer when I tear you apart right here.
+You believe that?"

+"Bollocks!"
+Rowena curses loudly.

-Crowley tightens his jaw, charging forward, with an angel blade of his own, only to get thrown across the room like a fly blown away by a bat.
+Crowley charges out from the green room, blinded by the spotlight by a short second, ignored the new wave of cheering from the crowd.
+He tightens his jaw, raising his hand with an angel blade of his own, only to get thrown across the stage like a fly blown away by a bat.

+Lucifer barely moves a muscle as he raises his palm.
+And the cheering never stops.

+"You see that?
+You all see that?"
+Lucifer asks the crowd with a self-satisfied smile.
+And the answering screaming and applause goes feverish.

+"We gotta get those people outta there."
+Dean glares at the stage through the broken wall.
+"What do we got?
+Fire alarm?
+Fake -- real gun shots?
+How on earth are we gonna take a million people outta here?"

+"We're not."
+Sam shakes his head.
+"Just look at them.
+That's fetish.
+As long as they have their 'rock star' up there, those people aren't going anywhere, no matter what.
+Not even explosion, or fire, or blood, not even real murder on the stage -- they might just think it's stage effect.
+The only way is to take Lucifer down before he hits any audience."

+"That's nuts."
+Dean murmurs, glaring at the frantic crowd.
+But yes, he can tell Sam is right.

-Castiel leaps forward, stabbing his angel blade into the man's bare back when Lucifer's attention was still on Crowley.
+Castiel leaps forward right then before Dean can stop him, stabbing his angel blade into the man's bare back when Lucifer's attention was still on Crowley.
 Lucifer lets out an outrageous yell, grabbing Castiel by his neck, forcing him kneel on the floor, choking him while bashing him with ruthless punches.
+With every punch, there is a wave of cheering and clapping.

 "What's your plan again, exactly?" the Devil says, the red light in his eyes dimming, but his fists do not slow down or lessen the force.
 Cas's head is forced in an unnatural posture, lifting helplessly crooked up.
 His face is nothing but broken flesh and blood.
 Blue-white grace light starts showing in his open mouth and eyes, and the Devil's grasp is still tightening.
 "Thank you for not killing me, by the way."
-His voice is even turning into something gentle now.
+His voice is even turning into something gentle and sweet now.
 "Not that you can.
 But you know what?
-I have killed you before, like squashing an insect, I'll just have to do it again, properly this time.
-Dad is not here for you this time."
+I have killed you before, Castiel, like squashing an insect, I'll just have to do it again, properly this time.
+Dad is not here for you this round."

-"NO --" Dean yells, dashing back into the room, throwing himself at Lucifer, without even a gun or blade in his hand.
+"NO --!!"
+Dean yells, dashing out onto the stage, throwing himself at Lucifer, without even a gun or blade in his hand.

 Lucifer is surprised for a second, to say the least.
 Perhaps by his idiocy in the moment of heroism.
 Or perhaps just a moment of distraction.